 Arthroscopic shoulder repair often successfully addresses:

-Loose tendons or “shoulder instability” is the result of the arm bone popping out of the shoulder joint.
+- Loose Tendons: Loose tendons, or “shoulder instability,” are the result of the arm bone popping out of the shoulder joint.
 Generally, shoulder instability happens from an injury, fall, or blow to the shoulder.

-Torn tendons of the shoulder are often a byproduct of fraying tendons of the shoulder.
+- Torn Tendons: Torn tendons in the shoulder are often a byproduct of fraying tendons.
 The common biceps tendon tear generally results from heavy lifting, overuse, and injury.

-Commonly associated with osteoarthritis, bone spurs are bony protrusions that develop along bone edges.
-Although there may be no initial symptoms, bone spurs can inhibit healthy range-of-motion in the shoulder joint.
+- Bone Spurs: Commonly associated with osteoarthritis, bone spurs are bony protrusions that develop along bone edges.
+Although there may be no initial symptoms, bone spurs can inhibit healthy range of motion in the shoulder joint.

 How Is Arthroscopic Shoulder Surgery Performed?

 Arthroscopic surgery utilizes a high-tech camera called an arthroscope.
-Your orthopedic surgeon uses a small incision to insert this small instrument into the shoulder joint.
-The arthroscope contains a fiber optic light source alongside the small camera to allow the surgeon to view the joint on a monitor.
-The procedure is usually outpatient and less invasive than traditional shoulder surgery.
+Your orthopedic surgeon uses a small incision to insert the arthroscope into the shoulder joint.
+The arthroscope contains a fiberoptic light source alongside the small camera to allow the surgeon to view the joint on a monitor.
+The procedure is usually performed in an outpatient setting and is less invasive than traditional shoulder surgery.

 There are several advantages to arthroscopic surgery.
-Not only does it require a much smaller incision, but patients who have had arthroscopic surgery also recover faster than those who have undergone “traditional” shoulder surgery.
+Not only does it involve a much smaller incision, but patients who have had arthroscopic surgery also may recover more quickly than those who have undergone “traditional” shoulder surgery.

 Additional Shoulder Surgery and Treatment Techniques